1) Barup Sø

 The meadows at Nyord, which cover 400ha of the island of Nyord on the northern coast of Møn, are one of the largest coastal meadow areas in the whole of eastern Denmark, and also boast a rich birdlife.
 The meadows have never been cultivated or drained.
 Nearly one half of the meadow area is owned by the Danish Bird Protection Foundation, which has been purchasing the meadows since 1971 to preserve them as one of Denmark’s most important sites for geese, ducks and waders.
 The Bird Protection Foundation manages the meadows to ensure the best possible conditions for the breeding waders, and have cattle graze the meadows in summer to ensure that the grass is kept short.

 Several species of waders and ducks breed in the reserve.
 Waders include oystercatcher, ringed plover, avocet, lapwing and redshank.
 The last three species have experienced a significant increase in numbers during the last few years thanks to the management measures.
 The meadows here are one of the last sites in east Denmark where black-tailed godwit nest.
-Unfortunately, the number of breeding pairs has declined rapidly in the past few years, and there are only a few pairs left.
+Unfortunately, the number of breeding pairs has declined.
 Greylag goose, mallard, pintail and gadwall breed here.
 Passerines include skylark, meadow pipit, yellow wagtail and reed bunting.

 Migrating and staging birds:

-In the autumn, and sometimes in winter too, mute swans, geese, ducks and waders stage here in large numbers.
+In autumn and winter, mute swans, geese, ducks and waders stage here in large numbers.
 Wigeon, shoveler, teal and pintail, especially, congregate in large flocks on the meadows and in the shallow waters around Nyord.
 Greylag goose and barnacle goose are the most numerous species of goose - barnacle goose has been spotted in flocks of up to 5,000-7,000 individuals.
 The meadows are a staging area for hundreds - sometimes thousands - of golden plovers and lapwings, starlings, swallows and sand martins.

 Curlew and golden plovers often winter on the meadows.
-Raptors include kestrel, rough-legged buzzard and hen harrier.
-White-tailed eagle (often several) and peregrine can be seen all year round.
-Small flocks of twite can sometimes be seen in winter.
+Raptors include kestrel, peregrine, rough-legged buzzard and hen harrier.
+In winter, an unusually large number of white-tailed eagles can regularly be seen on the meadows.
+Now and again small flocks of twite turn up.

 From the town of Stege on Møn, a road leads north out of the town.
 Follow the signs to Ulvshale and Nyord.
 As soon as you have crossed the bridge, you have reached Nyord meadows.

-The best view across the meadows is from the two-storey bird observation tower in the middle of the meadows, which also has a handicap-friendly ramp.
-Here there is a car park with picnic benches and information folders.
+The best view across the meadows is from the new two-storey bird observation tower in the middle of the meadows, where there are information boards and a platform with a ramp suitable for wheelchairs.
 A little further west there is a viewing platform at the Hyldevang nature centre, from where the south western part of the meadows can be seen.

 Migrating birds in spring – staging seabirds in winter